The Other Side of the Wind: 1998–2013

 A turning point came in 1998, when Mehdi Boushehri changed his mind, and was convinced by the film's surviving makers that his best hope of recouping his money was to see the film released.
 He therefore compromised on his earlier claims to owning two thirds of the film, and reduced the share he claimed.
 This resolved several of the film's legal problems.
 Boushehri died in 2006, but his heirs similarly accepted that the best hope of any return on Boushehri's investment was for the film to finally be released.
 The 1998 deal struck with Boushehri led to funding being put up by the Showtime network, until the lawsuit from Beatrice Welles later that year stalled matters once more.

+In 2004 Oja Kodar engaged film producer and family friend Trevor Chowning to confer with all parties who maintained a legal interest in the film, to include Dennis Hopper, Angelica Huston (representing her father John Huston), Peter Bogdanavich, and Mehdi Boushehri among others, in an effort to revitalize the project and complete the film.
+Chowning secured the agreements and also found an interested production partner in the administrators of the Harold Lloyd estate.
+They offered to utilize Welles' edit to the extent that it was known, and work with the family's representatives, to complete the film as Welles had envisioned.
+Complicating legal stipulations eventually caused this deal to stall.

 Peter Bogdanovich announced in 2004 that he planned to restore the film and release it soon thereafter.
 He cited a conversation before Welles' death in which "Orson said to me, 'If anything happens to me, you will make sure you finish it, won't you?'
 It was, of course, a compliment and also a terrible moment.
 He pressed me to give some assurance."
 However, there remained both legal challenges, and technical challenges over replicating Welles' avant-garde editing style.

 In 2006, Oja Kodar expressed concerns about a proposed deal Beatrice Welles had made with Showtime to turn the film into a "kind of" documentary, with the intention of never allowing it to be released as a completed theatrical film.
 A new deal was then eventually struck in 2007, in which the three parties previously involved (Oja Kodar as the heir of Welles' unfinished work, Mehdi Boushehri's heirs, and the Showtime Network) agreed to pay off Beatrice Welles with an undisclosed sum and/or share of profits from the film.
 At a March 29, 2007, appearance at the Florida Film Festival, Bogdanovich, in response to a question about the status of the film, stated that the four parties involved had come to an agreement earlier that week and that the film would be edited and released in the very near future.
 Bogdanovich also stated in an April 2, 2007, press report that a deal to complete the film was "99.9% finished", with a theatrical release planned for late 2008.